TEAC 3003 Community Responsive Pedagogies and Leadership

 Legacy Code 102139

-Description The unit is only offered to students enrolled in the Bachelor of Education (Primary) Aboriginal and Torres Strait Islander Education program.
-This unit is designed to build on students' sociological understandings of primary schooling and how it impacts on First Nation peoples..
-The unit builds on experiential, theoretical and curriculum knowledge developed in the course.
+Description The subject is only offered to students enrolled in the Bachelor of Education (Primary) Aboriginal and Torres Strait Islander Education program.
+This subject is designed to build on students' sociological understandings of primary schooling and how it impacts on First Nation peoples..
+The subject builds on experiential, theoretical and curriculum knowledge developed in the course.
 Schools have a long tradition of working with communities at the 'chalkface' of social change.
 Such relationships are complex, evolving and spatially/ temporally different because of a local/global sense of place and the socio-political context.
 Possibilities for promoting socially just practices for different communities are therefore contingent upon a range of strategies for inclusion.
-This unit examines theoretical frameworks that can assist in understanding the complexities of these processes and will incorporate a 5 day community engagement activity involving First Nation peoples.
+This subject examines theoretical frameworks that can assist in understanding the complexities of these processes and will incorporate a 5 day community engagement activity involving First Nation peoples.

 Discipline Teacher Education: Primary

 Check your HECS Band contribution amount via the Fees page.

 Level Undergraduate Level 3 subject

 Equivalent Subjects EDUC 3001 - Communities and Primary Schools

 Students must be enrolled in 1717 - Bachelor of Education (Primary) Aboriginal and Torres Strait Islander Education.

 On successful completion of this subject, students should be able to: